dlang-community/d2sqlite3/README.md

         auto name = format("%s, %s", row["last_name"].get!string(), row["first_name"].get!(char[])());
         // The score can be NULL, so provide 0 (instead of NAN) as a default value to replace NULLs: auto score = row["score"].get!real(0.0);
-        // Use of opDispatch with column name: auto photo = row.photo.get!(ubyte[])();
+        // Use opDispatch to retrieve a column from its name auto photo = row.photo.get!(ubyte[])();

         // ... and use all these data!